GDAmitha/plasmidInteractions/README.md

 ##### B. Edge Case: Overlapping Target Sites
 - **Input**:
-  - 'Given the sequence ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG, can you remove and the 6 base x (TTGTAA) feature and add GFP at the 12th base?'
+  - 'Given the sequence ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG, can you remove the 6 base x (TTGTAA) feature and add GFP at the 12th base?'
 - **query-result**:
   - DNA sequence: `ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG`
   - Target sites: Position 8-13 and 10-15 overlapping